v5.0 / 2026-04-07

 Thrusters

-Thruster rating represents the number of hexes by which a ship may alter its vector during the Movement phase, and how much reactor stress each change incurs.
+Thruster rating represents the number of hexes by which a ship may alter its vector during the Movement phase, and how much reactor Heat each change incurs.
 When all boxes are destroyed, the rating listed to the right of the last box is used.

 Maneuvering Jets

-Maneuver ratings represent the number of facings by which a ship may alter its facing during the Movement phase, and how much reactor stress each change incurs.
+Maneuver ratings represent the number of facings by which a ship may alter its facing during the Movement phase, and how much reactor Heat each change incurs.
 When all boxes are destroyed, the rating listed to the right of the last box is used.

 The Turn